bbvch/Coronan/README.md

 __Use build script__:

-In a linux shell you can build the project with the provided `buuild.sh`script.
+In a linux shell you can build the project with the provided `build.sh`script.
 E.g. to build in folder `build` execute:

 ```bash
 #> ./build.sh build